 - Basic knowledge – may have attended introductory sessions or read introductory publications, but still need basic topics revisited; they may have ordered one or more tests and are waiting for results; and in the meantime they can be proactive by reviewing the basics, learn to manage their online accounts, upload trees/Gedcoms, list ancestral surnames & most distant ancestors; read widely online, join forums, learn about the commonly used terms, charts, resources, relationships, projects.
 Some may have received their results but don't understand them or know how to apply them to their genealogy.

 Ask your prospective members for their preferences.
 I recommend monthly meetings to start with, and adjust the frequency if needed – by regularly consulting your group members.
-My first DIG was bi-monthly, which was not frequent enough for the first 20+ beginners who were ordering tests, receiving results, and who needed interim guidance through those early stages.
+My first DIG was bi-monthly, which was clearly not frequent enough for the first 20+ beginners who were ordering tests, receiving results, and who needed interim guidance through those early stages.
 Our DIG continues to meet monthly – alternating between a structured meeting and a casual open format session that welcomes newcomers from the community.
 Impromptu, ad hoc and online meetings are also easy and effective to provide support in-between scheduled meeting dates.

 I recommend at least 2 hours for structured meetings, or longer if required and the participants agree.
 Time is needed for any presentations, group discussion and individual assistance.
 We normally end up with small groups staying back past the scheduled finish time, but that is entirely optional.
 Allow for breaks if necessary, with access to kitchen and utilities.
 Casual drop-in sessions can be shorter if desired.